Pemagrg916/Pema-gurung/README.md

 # Hi, I'm Pema

 ## About Me
-I'm a data & business analyst with a passion for working with data to provide actionable insights.
-I have completed the TripleTen Business Intelligence Analyst Bootcamp and have experience working with Excel, Tableau, and Power BI.
+I'm an aspiring data & business analyst with a passion for using data to provide actionable insights.
+I recently completed the TripleTen Business Intelligence Analyst Bootcamp and have hands-on experience with tools like Excel, Tableau, and Power BI.
+My goal is to continue expanding my analytical skill set and apply them to solve real-world business problems.

 ## Skills
 - **Data Analysis**: Excel, SQL (Basic Queries)